Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Analysis

 A coincidence gate was placed on the scattered \isotope[8]{Li} peak seen in our Si detector in order to reduce the number of $\gamma$ rays from room background and the intrinsic radioactivity of the LaBr$_3$ detectors.
-As the Si segment and LaBr$_3$ detector responsible for the coincidence event were known, the geometric angle between the scattered \isotope[8]{Li} particle and the emitted $\gamma$ ray was determined and used to correct for the Doppler shift of the $\gamma$-ray energy.
+As the Si ring and sector and LaBr$_3$ detector responsible for the coincidence event were known, the geometric angle between the scattered \isotope[8]{Li} particle and the emitted $\gamma$ ray was determined and used to correct for the Doppler shift of the $\gamma$-ray energy.
 During the analysis, a large amount of beam background was observed in the two innermost rings of the Si detector, which were therefore not included in this analysis.

 Additionally, some of the random coincidences seen in the spectrum were eliminated by requiring a tight time coincidence between the LaBr and Si detector signals.
 The original coincidence window used in the experiment was 500 ns wide, but an additional timing gate was added in the offline analysis.
 The timing offsets between different rings of the Si detector and different LaBr$_3$ detectors were aligned and a 30 ns timing gate was placed over the position of the particle-$\gamma$ coincidences in the time difference spectrum.
 As the number of particle-$\gamma$ coincidences were low, this position was determined by observing the Doppler-corrected $\gamma$-ray spectrum while using a moving gate in the time-difference spectrum.
-The position and width were chosen to provide a robust $\gamma$-ray peak of interest with minimum background level.
-A $\gamma$-ray peak with a centroid value of \SI{983(3)}{\keV} and a full-width-at-half-maximum (FWHM) of \SI{20}{\keV} was visible above the background, as shown in Fig.~\ref{fig:gamma_spectrum}.
-This energy is in agreement with the literature value of \SI{980.80(10)}{\keV} \cite{COSTA1972} for the energy of the $1^+ \rightarrow 2^+$ transition of $^8$Li .
+The position and width were chosen to provide a robust $\gamma$-ray peak of interest at the expected peak position of \SI{980.8(1)}{\keV}, the known literature value of the the $1^+ \rightarrow 2^+$ transition \cite{COSTA1972}.
+The $\gamma$-ray spectrum in this energy range is shown in Fig.~\ref{fig:gamma_spectrum_fit} and a small peak is visible above the background at the expected energy.

+In order to determine the number of counts in the peak corresponding to the 981-keV $1^+ \rightarrow 2^+$ transition in a robust way, we used Bayesian inference in modeling the spectrum with a Gaussian peak on a linear background: